 Once Spike has been constructed – resuscitated you might say – you can begin to scour the compound for the keys to your ride.
 Note how your suit is now a sentient entity in its own right?
 Eh, eh, hint, nudge.
 You haven’t seen the movie, have you?
 Nevermind.

-On your travels you’ll also need to track down some more showbizzy paraphernalia; a camera, microphone and statue of liberty of all things.
+On your travels you’ll also need to track down some more showbizzy paraphernalia; a camera, microphone and statue of liberty of all things (see MJ’s reinterpretation on the cover of his History album!).
 A bizarre choice seeing as the statue Michael stumbles across in the movie is only ever used to hide behind.
 It doesn’t serve any purpose other than to come to life and deliver the quip, “Land of the free, home of the weird”.

 As you attempt to amass souvenirs, your fans fixate on simultaneously relieving you of them.
 Your platinum discs to be exact – these serve as a life counter, and you get 20 of them to begin with.

 It’s possible to run for short periods by holding down the fire button, though your strength is best conserved for times when you’re backed into a corner and need to make a sharp exit.
 Some enemies e.g. the cowboys are faster than Michael when walking so this is often critical to your survival.

 Whenever we do make a break for it I’m reminded of the first top-down GTA game that kick-started our descent into delinquency in 1997.
 Ramping up the deja vu, Moonwalker even includes the grand theft element, to a degree.